-Whilst taking a history from Mr A, a 63 year old diabetic patient who is being admitted as an emergency with a black toe, he asks you if he is going to lose his leg.
+While taking a history from Mr A, a 63-year old diabetic patient who is being admitted as an emergency with a black toe, asks you if he is going to lose his leg.

 Rank the following responses in order from most appropriate to least appropriate.

 A. Explain that you can't feel his foot pulses and there is a possibility he may lose his leg.

 B. Reassure him that everything will be okay.